1993–94 Chicago Bulls season

 The 1993–94 Chicago Bulls season was the 28th season for the Chicago Bulls in the National Basketball Association.
 The Bulls entered the regular season as the three-time defending NBA champions, having defeated the Phoenix Suns in the 1993 NBA Finals in six games, winning their third NBA championship, their first of two threepeats in the 1990s.
-This was the first season without All-Star guard Michael Jordan since the 1983–84 season, as he retired during the off-season to pursue a baseball career after the murder of his father, James Jordan.
+This was their first season without All-Star guard Michael Jordan since the 1983–84 season, as he retired during the off-season to pursue a baseball career after the murder of his father, James Jordan.

+Season summary

+Off-season

 During the off-season, the Bulls signed free agents Steve Kerr, Bill Wennington, and Pete Myers, who was signed to fill in the void left by Jordan at the shooting guard position.
 Croatian rookie small forward Toni Kukoč, who was drafted by the Bulls as the 29th overall pick in the 1990 NBA draft, made his debut in the NBA this season.

+Regular season

-The Bulls continued to play solid basketball, winning ten straight games in December after an 8–8 start to the regular season, and later on held a 34–13 record at the All-Star break.
-At mid-season, the team traded Stacey King to the Minnesota Timberwolves in exchange for Australian center Luc Longley.
-The Bulls posted another 10-game winning streak between March and April, finishing in second place in the Central Division with a 55–27 record, and earning the third seed in the Eastern Conference.
+With the addition of Kukoč, Myers and Kerr, the Bulls struggled, losing seven of their first eleven games of the regular season, but then won 14 of their next 15 games, including a 10-game winning streak in December.
+The team posted a seven-game winning streak in January, and later on held a 34–13 record at the All-Star break.
+At mid-season, the Bulls traded Stacey King to the Minnesota Timberwolves in exchange for Australian center Luc Longley.
+The Bulls posted another 10-game winning streak between March and April, and finished in second place in the Central Division with a 55–27 record, earning the third seed in the Eastern Conference.
+The team qualified for the NBA playoffs for the tenth consecutive year.

 Scottie Pippen averaged 22.0 points, 8.7 rebounds, 5.6 assists and 2.9 steals per game, and was named to the All-NBA First Team, and NBA All-Defensive First Team, while Horace Grant averaged 15.1 points, 11.0 rebounds and 1.2 blocks per game, and was named to the NBA All-Defensive Second Team, and B. J. Armstrong provided the team with 14.8 points and 3.9 assists per game.
-In addition, off the bench, Kukoč provided with 10.9 points and 4.0 rebounds per game, and was named to the NBA All-Rookie Second Team, while Kerr contributed 8.6 points per game, Myers contributed 7.9 points per game as the team's starting shooting guard, Wennington averaged 7.1 points and 4.6 rebounds per game, and Bill Cartwright provided with 5.6 points per game, but only played just 42 games due to injury.
+In addition, off the bench, Kukoč provided with 10.9 points, 4.0 rebounds and 3.4 assists per game, and was named to the NBA All-Rookie Second Team, while Kerr contributed 8.6 points per game, Myers contributed 7.9 points per game as the team's starting shooting guard, Wennington averaged 7.1 points and 4.6 rebounds per game, and Bill Cartwright provided with 5.6 points per game, but only played just 42 games due to injury.